aleygues/ec-assignment/README.md

     touch test_file.md

-Write in the file something like (note that this is markdown contents):
+Write in the file something like (note that this is Markdown content):

     ## This is a test